EricssonResearch/Multicast-OSCOAP/test-spec1.md

 The client and server may optionally display external_aad and COSE object (before and after compression) to simplify debugging.

-It is recommended to have tested OSCORE functionalities (see TBD link) before running these tests.
+It is recommended to have tested OSCORE functionalities (see [OSCORE, RFC8613](https://tools.ietf.org/html/rfc8613) ) before running these tests.

-Note that Group Communication (TBD link) mandates the use of NON for requests.
+Note that Group Communication [RFC7390bis](https://tools.ietf.org/html/draft-dijk-core-groupcomm-bis-01) mandates the use of NON for requests.
 This specification recommends the use of NON for responses as well.

-Note that the CoAP Token timeout needs to be configured to run the tests with multiple responses (see TBD).
+Note that the CoAP Token timeout needs to be configured to run the tests with multiple responses (see Test 2).
 This specification recommends using a timeout of appr.
-30 seconds.
+90 seconds.

 Most of the tests can be run between 2 nodes.
-A few tests require 3/4 nodes.
+A few tests require 3 nodes.

 Although these specifications test the implementation of group OSCORE, this version does not rely on multicast communication.

 The test specified below can in fact be run on unicast between the nodes, to test the group OSCORE implementation features.

-### Addresses
+### 1.1.
+Addresses

 31.133.136.216 - Jim